Why Rolling Stone Charlie Watts never had a drum kit at home

 The world was loving the late Stones drummer playing "air drums" at the One World show last year - but there's a valid reason why he didn't have a real set.

 Rolling Stones drummer Charlie Watts has died, aged 80.
 He was one of the original members of the classic British band and had appeared on every one of their 23 studio albums.

 He was a unique character - and the world was delighted when the band performed a classic hit for the One World: Together At Home gig during the lockdown in April 2020.

-Mick Jagger, Keith Richards, Ronnie Wood and Charlie Watts all called in to the charity event, organised by Lady Gaga in conjunction with Global Citizen and the World Health Organisation.
+Mick Jagger, Keith Richards, Ronnie Wood and Watts all called in to the charity event, organised by Lady Gaga in conjunction with Global Citizen and the World Health Organisation.

 Performing individually from their own homes via webcam, the veteran band played their 1969 classic You Can't Always Get What You Want.

 Fans were amused to see Watts use a suitcase and the side of a chair to "air drum" his part on the classic song - playing along to a pre-recorded drum track.

 "Charlie Watts happily playing air drums for The Rolling Stones is the kind of feel-good content we need," tweeted one.

 Charlie Watts happily playing air drums for The Rolling Stones is the kind of feel-good content we need. pic.twitter.com/UxJ8A9DxMV— Chris Dixon (@cdixon25) April 19, 2020

 Some wondered why the legendary drummer wasn't using real drums.
 "Very much enjoying that Charlie Watts spent his entire life as the drummer for The Rolling Stones and apparently doesn’t have a set of drums in his house," was one typical tweet.